 Hold Option 2.
 Wrap the yarn around your left index finger 1-2 times, and lift that finger slightly.

 Hold Option 3.
-Wrap the yarn around your left pinky two times, take the yarn under the next two fingers, and over the index finger.
+Wrap the yarn around your left pinky two times, take it under the fourth finger and middle finger, and over the forefinger.

 If none of these holds work for you, play around and find a comfortable yarn position.